CaueFurui/Angular-Project/README.md

-# Exercises
+# Angular Exercises

-This project was an test for a job, now in using it to study Angular Framework, I hope you enjoy =D
+This project was an test for a job, now in using it to study Angular Framework, focused in Front-end but with back-end made by me, I hope you enjoy! =D

 ## Instructions

 Follow this steps to run the project:
 1. Pull the repo for your machine.

 2. You may have Angular and Node installed in your machine.

 3. Go to the folder where the project is located.

 4. Run in the CMD the following commands:
-       ```

         npm install
         ng serve

-       ```
-    5. Now wait the project start and open http://localhost:4200 and enjoy it =D
+5. Now wait the project start and open http://localhost:4200 and enjoy it! =D

 I hope you like it! =D